fandystar/ParkingLot-Node.js/README.md

 - Create a number of parking slots ( available to park )

-- Park or leave with a given car number,parking time
+- Park or leave with a given number plate,parking time

 - Calculate parking charge when car leave